Main Content

 Or

-Finally, you'll want to make sure you can hear your outdoor TV as well as you can see it.
-Like many indoor screens, most of these electronics come with low-volume speakers built in (that's because screens are made more and more skinny as time goes on—there's no room for the speakers).
+Finally, you'll want to make sure you can hear your outdoor TV as well as you see it.
+Like many indoor screens, most of these electronics come with low-volume speakers built in (that's because screens are made skinnier these days—there's no room for the speakers inside).
 Make sure you can hear everything with a sound system that meets your needs: choose between all-in-one systems like a soundbar, or adjustable and positional speakers you can place all across the yard.
 There are even some that masquerade as rocks and other backyard tenants if you'd like to keep your look as natural as possible.
-For help choosing the sound system or screen that's best for your space, call us at 847-954-4140 or check out our Speaker Buying Guide and our TV Buying Guide.
+For help choosing the sound system or screen that's best for your space, call us at 847-954-4140 or check out our speaker buying guide article and our article on indoor TV buying.
 Whether you spend your time out back grilling for friends and watching the game or just streaming your favorite shows, you'll have a blast enjoying the best of nature with your new outdoor TV.

 Do I need an outdoor TV?